 Crepitus, sometimes called crepitation (krep-i-tay-shen), describes any grinding, creaking, cracking, grating, crunching, or popping that occurs when moving a joint.
 People can experience crepitus at any age, but it becomes more common as people get older.

 The sound associated with crepitus may be muffled or it may be loud enough for other people to hear.

-The term crepitus is sometimes also used to describe other conditions, such lung crackling from respiratory illnesses and bone grating after a fracture.
+The term crepitus is sometimes also used to describe other conditions, such as lungs crackling from respiratory illnesses and bones grating after fractures.

 What Causes Joint Crepitus?

-Creptius can also be caused by arthritis—typically either osteoarthritis or rheumatoid arthritis.
-Arthritis causes a joint's articular cartilage to degenerate.
-When this happens, a joint is longer adequately protected against friction and impacts.
-In addition, the loss of cartilage alters the joints biomechanics and the bones may grind against one another, and these changes can result in crepitus.
+When a joint's cartilage degenerates, the joint is no longer adequately protected against friction and impacts.
+In addition, the loss of cartilage can alter the joint's biomechanics and cause bones to grind against one another.
+These changes can result in crepitus.

-Many people experience crepitus in the knee, and notice it when the affected knee bends or flexes.
+Many people experience crepitus in their knees.
 People can also get crepitus in other joints, such as the hip, shoulder, neck and spine, which are frequently affected by arthritis.

 Does Crepitus Need to Be Treated?

 Crepitus usually is not a cause for concern.
 In fact, most people’s joints crack or pop occasionally, and that is considered normal.
-But if crepitus is regular and is accompanied by pain, swelling, or other concerning symptoms it may be an indication of a medical condition.
+But if crepitus is regular and is accompanied by pain, swelling, or other concerning symptoms, it may be an indication of arthritis or another medical condition.